 Perhaps that party is yet to be.

-(I would like to thank my friend and colleague Rom Coles for bringing AOC’s remarkable speech to my attention via his powerful comments on Facebook.)
+(I would like to thank my friend and colleagues Rom Coles for bringing AOC’s remarkable speech to my attention via his powerful comments on Facebook.)

 Jeffrey Isaac is James H. Rudy Professor of Political Science at Indiana University, Bloomington.
 He is the author of #AgainstTrump: Notes from Year One, now available from Public Seminar Books/OR Books.
 You can talk to him about this essay on Facebook.